-Travel Hacking Misconceptions.
-Everyone has them, and we hear about them daily.
+Travel hacking misconceptions—everyone has them, and we hear about them daily.
 In an effort to teach and dispel these misconceptions, let’s go over some of them.

 This could be true for some people who can’t control their spending.
 It certainly isn’t true for us.
-We use our credit cards for normal, everyday spending and pay our bills in full each month.
-This is what we teach other people too.
+We use our credit cards for normal, everyday spending and pay our bills in-full each month.
+This is what we teach other people, too.
 Don’t go into debt!
 That defeats the purpose of nearly free travel.
-Remember, pay your cards off each month, or travel isn’t free.
-That is our motto.
+Remember, pay your cards off each month, or travel isn’t free—that is our motto.

 This is one we hear a lot.
 We will share about a trip and how we used points for it or how we have millions of points, and people automatically assume that we must spend hundreds of thousands of dollars to earn those points.
 In reality, we just put all our everyday spending on credit cards (groceries, gas, bills, etc.) and take advantage of those credit card welcome offers.
 Those welcome offers are where we earn a huge chunk of our points.

-Travel hacking, indeed, takes a little time.
+Travel hacking indeed takes a little time.
 You have to apply for cards.
 You have to arrange to pay your bills with the credit card you are trying to meet the minimum spend on.
-Knowing your 5/24 status is important, and you need to make sure you get your signup bonuses.
+Knowing your 5/24 status is important, and you need to make sure you get your sign-up bonuses.

 Being able to travel for nearly free is worth the time.
-You can spend more time working overtime and save for travel, or you can spend a couple of hours a month on a new hobby with great dividends.
+You can spend more time working overtime to save for travel, or you can spend a couple of hours a month on a new hobby with great dividends.
 Additionally, if you set up the Travel Freely app, you will decrease the time spent on your new points/miles hobby.

-While it is true you can definitely travel hack with just one credit card, you won’t be able to do it very often.
+While it is true that you can definitely travel hack with just one credit card, you won’t be able to do it very often.
 We hear from many of you who plan to get a card, collect the bonus, and then use that one card for all your spending.
 That works, but to get nearly free vacations year after year, you need to branch out from that one credit card.
 Truthfully, between you and your spouse, you should open 3-4 a year.

 We have earned millions of points by opening a card, meeting minimum spend, collecting a bonus, and then doing it again with a different credit card.
 Currently, my husband and I have over 25 credit cards.
 I only carry a few in my wallet, and the rest are in a “sock drawer.”
 It is through those multiple signup bonuses that we have earned millions of points, enabling us to travel at any time.
 Obviously, you may not want as many cards as we do, but you will want to get a few a year to travel often for free or nearly free.